 Skip to content

-Detecting unnatural regularities in data at scale
+Detecting unnatural regularites in data at scale

 While our components do use ML when it is appropriate, we do not overuse it.
 For example, it is not generally suitable for rapidly evolving “arms race” scenarios, or those in which data is sparse.
 We prefer instead to study a problem in the field, from a number of different angles and only then determine the best mathematical expressions of it.
 This includes:

-Hypergraphs
+• Hypergraphs

-Different types of lattices / lattice theory
+• Different types of lattices / Lattice theory

-Sheaf theory and category theory
+• Sheaf theory and Category theory

-Graph homology / cohomology
+• Graph homology / cohomology

 We likewise often develop own our algorithms to best detect specific phenomena of interest.